core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 3. Since the phantom request is a deterministic request, the server can more efficiently make it available in its smaller, plain version.
 The clients can obtain it from the particular alternative source and protect it as per {{Section 3 of I-D.amsuess-core-cachable-oscore}}, thus all computing the same deterministic request to be used as phantom observation request.

 4. If the client does not rely on a proxy between itself and the server, it simply sets the group observation and starts listening to multicast notifications.
-Building on step 2 above, the same would happen if the phantom request was not specifically a deterministic request.
+Building on Step 2 above, the same would happen if the phantom request was not specifically a deterministic request.

 5. If the client relies on a proxy between itself and the server, it uses the phantom request as a ticket request (see {{intermediaries-e2e-security}}).
 However, unlike the case considered in {{intermediaries-e2e-security}} where the ticket request is not a deterministic request, the client does not include a Listen-to-Multicast-Responses Option in the phantom request sent to the proxy.